14 x Onsen Hotels in Tokyo [AND Ryokans]

 Although in lesser known Tokyo areas, the Tokyo Rail network is so comprehensive that these outer suburbs are easily accessible and can be a nice escape from the hustle and bustle of the city.

-Tokyo Toyosu Manyo Club
+Tokyo Toyosu Manyo Club (onsen facility with multiple onsens)

 TOKYO BAY REGION – Onsen Hotels